Last Updated on

 8. Always Have a Person Around You

-When you are pregnant, you have a responsibility of a child inside you.
+When you are pregnant, you have the responsibility of a child inside you.
 Never be on your own even when you sleep or relax.
-Always have a person around you, someone who is close to you like your mother, sister, spouse or a friend.
+Always have a person around you, someone who is close to you, like your mother, sister, spouse or a friend.

 You can even have an experienced nurse with you working as your labour-trainer.
 This person can accompany you into the labour room on the day of delivery.
 You need someone who can understand your pain and give you emotional support whenever required.

 9. Control Your Emotions Completely